A Nutcracker StudyDec 11, 2020

 So your toddler/preschooler is too young to attend a live performance of the Nutcracker ballet, but you still want to share some Nutcracker magic with him or her.
 Where do you start??
 Clap for Classics! has got you covered!

 First, we’ve created a lovely online music course that takes you and your little one on a Nutcracker adventure with music, movement, and games, and requires no prep or planning on your part!
-Subscribe to our monthly music program anytime this month, and you’ll get access to it right away (first month is just $7!).
+Grab our Nutcracker music course and start enjoying the magic of this music today!
 We shared a sneak peek into the course last week with our “Magic Sleigh” video.

 And, here are some more resources and ideas that will supplement our Nutcracker music course beautifully, or stand alone for an at-home Nutcracker study.

 Start by listening to Tchaikovsky’s music.

 - Here’s one of our favorite Nutcracker recordings on Spotify